 - A campus police department or a campus security department of an institution. - Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department. - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses. - An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline and campus judicial proceedings.
-An official is defined as any person who has the authority and the duty to act or respond to particular issues on behalf of the institution.
+An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution

-Campus Security Authorities are trained by the college annually.
+Campus Security Authorities are trained by the University annually.

-Piedmont College Campus Security Authorities are:
+Piedmont University Campus Security Authorities are:

-- Demorest Campus Police: 706-939-1349: campuspolice@piedmont.edu - Athens Campus Security: 706-433-1789: campuspolice@piedmont.edu - Title IX Coordinator: 706-778-3000, ext.
-1102: titleIX@piedmont.edu - Dean of Student Life and Leadership: 706-778-8500, ext.
-1050: kcrawford@piedmont.edu - Associate VP of Student Success: 706-778-3000, ext.
-1176: epettit@piedmont.edu - Director of Residence Life: 706-778-3000, ext.
-1357: mjestel@piedmont.edu - All Residence Life Staff: 706-968-3377

-- Advisors to student clubs and student activity coordinators - Faculty members taking students on field trips, Summer Travel Study, or other educational travel experiences - Athletic Coaches and Assistant Coaches - Piedmont College Administration: - President 706-776-1100: president@piedmont.edu; - SrVP for Administration and Finance 706-894-4206: bwright@piedmont.edu; - Provost/SrVP for Academic Affairs 706-776-1110: dsilber@piedmont.edu; - VP for Enrollment Management & Student Affairs 706-776-0140: prettig@piedmont.edu; and - VP for Institutional Advancement 706-778-3000, ext.
+- Demorest Campus Police: 706-939-1349: campuspolice@piedmont.edu - Athens Campus Director of Administration: 706-433-1785 mheck@piedmont.edu - Athens Campus Security: 706-499-1789 campuspolice@piedmont.edu - Title IX Coordinator: 706-778-3000, ext.
+2834: titleIX@piedmont.edu - VP of Student Life and Leadership: 706-778-8500, ext.
+1050: kcrawford@piedmont.edu - Director of Residential Living: 706-778-3000, ext.
+1357: msmith@piedmont.edu - All Resident Life Staff: 706-968-3377 - Advisors to student clubs and student activity coordinators - Faculty members taking students on field trips, Maymesters or other educational travel experiences - Athletic Coaches and Assistant Coaches - Piedmont University Administration: - o President 706-776-1100: president@piedmont.edu; - o SrVP for Administration and Finance 706-894-4206: bwright@piedmont.edu; - o Provost/SrVP for Academic Affairs 706-776-1110: dsilber@piedmont.edu; and - o VP for Institutional Advancement 706-778-3000, ext.
 1148: crogers@piedmont.edu

-Under the Clery Act, a crime is "reported" when it is brought to the attention of a Campus Security Authority, the College's Demorest Police Department, Athens Campus Security, or local law enforcement personnel by a victim, witness, other third party or even the offender regardless of whether the individuals involved in the crime, or reporting the crime, are associated with the college.
+Under the Clery Act, a crime is "reported" when it is brought to the attention of a Campus Security Authority, the University's Campus Police Department, Athens Campus Director of Administration, BOA Security, or local law enforcement personnel by a victim, witness, other third party or even the offender regardless of whether the individuals involved in the crime, or reporting the crime, are associated with the University.
 Once a Campus Security Authority receives a report, he or she must submit it as a crime report to Campus Police on a CSA/Incident Reporting form for investigation and possible timely warnings to the campus and community.
 All information on Clery Act crimes are included in yearly campus safety statistical reporting.
-In most cases, a Campus Security Authority can fulfill his or her responsibility while still maintaining victim confidentiality.
+In most cases a Campus Security Authority can fulfill his or her responsibility while still maintaining victim confidentiality.
 Campus Security Authorities who reported an incident to Campus Police when it occurred have met their reporting requirements for that incident.